C6WX/Group-7-2/README.md

 From watching this video, as a group we came up with the idea to use light as a safe zone for the player in the form of candles as it focuses on lighting, similar to Little Nightmares 2 and also fits the boogyman theme as it will keep the player out of the dark and keep the boogyman away.
 Another idea we got from watching the video is the pushing mechanic.
 We thought of the idea of having toy boxes within our game that the player can push around to access certain areas and complete puzzles.
 Having to push objects also fits our game well, not only because it takes inspiration from Little Nighmares, but also because it will add more challenge as the boxes will be in the dark so the player will have to take their time pushing the box, while in the darkness, the boogyman will slowly be getting closer to attack, so the player will have to retreat back to a candle if they don't manage to push it in time.
 The gameplay video also opened our eyes to the importance of audio within the Little Nightmares games, so we decided to add audio for the monster, that will slowly get louder the longer the player spends in the dark and the closer the boogyman gets to the player.

+### Immersion

+Withing video games there are quite a few different forms of immersion that have been theorised.
+Some examples of immersion is cognitive immersion, where players enter a flow state when a game balances challenge and skill, narrative immersion, when players feel immersed in the games story, spatial immersion, when players feel present in a virtual environment, ludic immersion, when players become absorbed in the gameplay loop, and embodied immersion, when someone becomes immersed in a game by physcically being in the game through virtual reality.

+Out of all the different forms of immersion, the form that I feel is most relevant to our game and video games in general is narrative immersion as in Little Nightmares 2, the game is very focused on the narrative and the player wanting to find out what will happen next and why everything is the way it is and that is what we want within our game.

+To best create narrative immersion within our game, I looked into a paper by Marie-Laure Ryan on narrative immersion in video games (Ryan, 2009).

+One thing that Marie-Laure said within the paper is  "narrative immersion is an engagement of the imagination in the construction and contemplation of a storyworld that relies on purely mental activity."
+In my opinion, this line alone proves that narrative immersion is most relevant to video games.
+This is because of the fact that people play video games because they want to do something interactive, otherwise they would have watched a movie, and a form of interaction with media is thinking.
+When I am playing a game, I enjoy thinking about what is happening, what might happen and where the story is going, it keeps me playing.
+However, when I play a game where I can't keep up with the story or I dont understand it, I lose interest really quickly as I dont feel immersed.
+I also like the use of the phrase "construction and contemplation of a storyworld" as this shows the reach that a good narrative can have within a video game.
+Normally when you think of "construction of a storyworld", you probably think of when you are reading a good book and you are building the world in you'r head, because this is the main way immersion works in a book.
+But as this is said for a video game, it just shows how narratively well written games can be to be compared to a book which is a media with its only focus being narrative immersion.

+As well as looking at a paper to research immersion, I looked back on a game that I have previously played that immersed me in its narrative.
+The first game that came to mind was Dying Light.
+(Dying light, Techland, 2015)

 ## Implementation (Suggested Word Count 1,100)